JorySmith/attune-poject-management/README.md

 # Attune - Project Management Software

-A full stack React web application.
-Attune enables colleagues to collaborate on projects, assign tasks, and share ideas/comments.
+A full stack project management web application where users can track IT projects, filter dynamically, assign tasks, and post comments from authenticated users.

 ## Live Demo